NIST AI RMF

 AI systems should perform consistently and as intended across different conditions and over time.
 Validation should match the deployment context.

-These characteristics are not independent.
+These characteristics aren't independent.
 For example, increasing explainability might reduce model performance, and strong privacy protections could limit the data available for bias testing.
-The framework helps organizations navigate these tradeoffs thoughtfully.
+The framework helps you navigate these tradeoffs thoughtfully.

 Core functions